earezki/altrcloud/README.md

 ### **Features**:
 * User authentication and connection to Github.
+* Basic cross-device synchronizations.
 * Upload photos & videos.
 * Notification and error handling.
-* Simple Search: by type (Photo, Video, Screeshot) or by full name.
+* Basic Search: by type (Photo, Video, Screeshot) or by full name.
 * Group content by date
 * Usage Analytics.
 * End-to-End Encryption: every thing is encrypted/decrypted on the device itself.